giantparticlegames/InspectorGraph/README.md

 | ![Prefab References View Disabled](.docs/ViewMenu-ShowPrefabReferences-Off.png) | ![Prefab References View Enabled](.docs/ViewMenu-ShowPrefabReferences-On.png) |

 #### Reset Button
-The reset button allows you to reset all windows the their default state, position and size.
+The reset button allows you to reset all windows to their default state, position and size.

 ![Reset Button](.docs/Reset.png)

 #### Inspected Object Reference
-This field is located at the upper right corner and allows you yo assign a reference of an object you want to inspect.
+This field is located at the upper right corner and allows you to assign a reference of an object you want to inspect.

 ![Inspected Object Reference](.docs/InspectedObjectReference.png)